GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
-Given that their pay is never commensurate, they are the biggest bargains in the software field.
+> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
 >
-> ~ *Robert L. Glass*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts